 IPC validation Key water quality parameters Ammonia, Phosphorous, Suspended solids, pH and conductivity Reduction or stabilisation of key water quality parameters Water quality monitoring.
 Started in advance of the proposed rehabilitation.
-2021-2024 IPC validation Reducing No decline in the EPA WFD monitoring programme WFD schedule Climate action verification Optimising the extent of suitable hydrological conditions to optimise climate action Optimal extent of suitable hydrological conditions Aerial photography and Habitat mapping to map extent of suitable hydrological conditions.
+2021-2024 IPC validation Reducing pressure from peat production on the local water body catchment (WFD) No decline in the WFD status of the local river catchment related to this bog EPA WFD monitoring programme WFD schedule Climate action verification Optimising the extent of suitable hydrological conditions to optimise climate action Optimal extent of suitable hydrological conditions Aerial photography and Habitat mapping to map extent of suitable hydrological conditions.
 Baseline monitoring to be carried out during the scheme when rehabilitation is complete.
 Sites can be re-monitored in the future and compared against this baseline.
 2022-2025 Climate action verification Reduction in carbon emissions.
 Reduction in carbon emissions Carbon emissions - estimated using a high bog condition assessment and appropriate carbon emission factors.
-2022-2025 Climate action verification action a trajectory compatible Habitat map, Cutaway bog condition map Baseline monitoring to be carried out during the scheme when rehabilitation is complete.
+2022-2025 Climate action verification Setting the site on a trajectory towards establishment of a mosaic of compatible habitats Establishment of compatible cutaway habitats Habitat map, Cutaway bog condition map Baseline monitoring to be carried out during the scheme when rehabilitation is complete.
 Sites can be re-monitored in the future and compared against this baseline.
 2022-2025 Climate action verification Biodiversity and ecosystem services.
 Improvement in biodiversity and ecosystem services.
 Metrics that relate to selected biodiversity and ecosystem services (to be defined).
 2022-2025

 Habitat Presence of key species -

 establishment Sphagnum - Walkover survey

-Presence of key species -
+Presence of key

+species -

 Sphagnum